 If the buyer discovers something during due diligence she has a problem with, the REPC provides ways for her to address it.
 Depending on the issue, she may be able to cancel the REPC and receive a full refund of her deposit, or agree with the seller, in writing, as to how any specific issues will be resolved.
 A buyer has the sole right to select either option, though she must do so—once again in writing—before the expiration of the due diligence deadline in the REPC.

-If you have any questions about entering into a Real Estate Purchase Contract, or how the due diligence process should work, we invite you to contact us directly at the number listed below.
+If you have any questions about entering into a Real Estate Purchase Contract, or how the due diligence process should work, please contact Tyler Foutz at Skoubye Nielson and Johansen, 801-365-1017.